Summary History of Early Golf Balls

 From early in the 1860s, the feathery’s days were over.
 The introduction of the “Guttie” led to the game being available to far more golfers.

 The original gutty balls were smooth and lost some length compared to a feathery.
 Players noticed however, that when scuffed, the gutty would go further.
 By 1880 the process was modified and balls were produced with patterned surfaces, to increase distance.
 Within a decade mechanisation led to mass production of balls and the hand ball makers could not compete.
 This made the game even more affordable.
 The gutty ball also led to changes in clubs such as long nosed woods which were easily damaged by the gutty.

 The Haskell rubber ball

 In 1898, some 50 years after the Gutty was developed, Coburn Haskell, an American, invented a new ball.
 The interior was made from a winding of rubber elastic thread.
 He formed the Haskell Golf Ball Company in 1901, having taken out a patent on the design.
 This gave him sole rights to manufacture the rubber-cored ball which was soon mass-produced.
 In 1917, he sold the company and his patent to Spalding who was still producing gutty derived golf balls.

 The balls improved the average drive by 20 yards and soon became popular.
 The flight characteristics were improved by moulding patterns on the surface of the ball.
 William Taylor patented a variation known as the “Dimple” ball in 1905 and later sold the patent to Spalding.
 The ‘Dimple’ variant of the Haskell ball was superseded by the first Spalding two-piece ball in 1972.

-Learn more about our golf tours.
+Learn more about our golf tours and vacations.